 Key West Hospitality

 As the inn has grown in stature, so too has its dedication to providing the very best in guest experience.
-To assure that, we were delighted to welcome Shelby Benedetti to the Tropical Inn team as Assistant Innkeeper in the fall of 2012.
+To assure that, we were delighted to welcome an additional Innkeeper, Shelby Benedetti, to the Tropical Inn team in the fall of 2012.
 Shelby has a degree in Hotel Management, is a Certified Wedding Planner, and is a licensed notary in the State of Florida, performing most of the marraige ceremonies for guests who purchase our elopement package.
 She has an enviable following of happy couples attesting to her competency in making their special day all they imagined.

 Today, the Tropical Inn is one of the most unique, romantic, and stylish small lodging choices in Key West, infused with homelike, welcoming warmth.
 Jane, Allen, Brandi and Shelby's enthusiasm for sharing this very special place is infectious, and they are always ready to welcome new friends into the Tropical Inn family.
 Their concept of what makes a perfect island hideaway manifests itself in every detail of the Tropical Inn.
 The day-to-day operation is a personal, hands-on endeavor, ensuring a quality experience for each guest.
 Someone is always available for help with anything a guest may need, even if it's just for a friendly chat in the garden or on the back porch, over breakfast.

 Frequently Asked QuestionsAre you a bed and breakfast?